Kevin-Pember/programming_knowledge_base/pages/Docstrings - Python.md

 - #Python
 - What are they used for
-	- Used to describe what a function does
+	- Used to describe what a function does and how to call it
-	-
+	- Not limited to only python, other languages such as -
 - Format
 	- Single triple quotes ''' like these ''' or Double triple quotes """or these"""